VR-Rathod/Code-Note/pages/MongoDB.md

 		  ```
 	-
 	- ## Field-Level Encryption
+		- Client-Side Field Level Encryption (CSFLE) encrypts specific sensitive fields (SSN, credit card, medical data) on the client before they ever reach the server.
+Even MongoDB itself — and anyone with database access — sees only ciphertext for those fields.
+The encryption keys are managed separately (AWS KMS, Azure Key Vault, GCP KMS, or local).
+This is the strongest data protection MongoDB offers, as the server never sees plaintext for encrypted fields.
 		- ```javascript
 		  // Client-side field level encryption (CSFLE)
 		  const { MongoClient, ClientEncryption } = require('mongodb')